Skip to main content

 5. Click Save to update the blueprint.

-We need to add the created_by_ai_agent property to track AI-assisted PRs.
+Regardless of which AI tool you're tracking, you need to add a property to identify AI-assisted PRs.

 1. Go to the Builder page of your portal.